aiina65/bgse-dashboard-project/README.md

 ### Implementation

-To develop the product recommendation system we have used the Apriori algorithm.
-We provide a link to the relevant Wikipedia article on the introductory page of the web application.
+To develop the betting odd recommendation engine we have used the push-relabel algorithm.

-To develop the LASSO regression, we first have identified the top 20 customers in terms of total revenues generated.
-Then we have carried out a LASSO regression using the `lars` package with the objective to narrow down the number of customers with a significant marginal contribution to revenues.

 The 'Data' tab includes a network graph of the links between product categories.
 Note that the graph is generated dynamically each time the `./setup.sh run` command is given.
-The script saves a `.png` file in the `/web` sub-directory, which is then retrieved via `html` link.

 ### Required packages